LiteCache Suspicious Traffic Viewer Plugin for WordPress (origin)

 • Not a complete replacement for server logs

-• Not able to see requests served entirely from page cache or CDN cache
+• Not able to see main document requests served entirely from page cache or CDN cache before PHP is executed, unless cache compatibility rules or manual cache configuration make those requests reach PHP

 Why this matters